NeuroTechX/ntx_slack_archive/introductions.md

  >Helo guys.
 I'm a medical student with interest in programming and I've just found out about NeuroTechX.
 Happy to meet you!

+3/27/2017 12:29 AM

+ **vitruvia** :

+ >I'm very new to biohacking, programming, and neuroscience, by the way.
+Hopefully I'll be able to grow and help out.